Ecodev/artisans/README.md

 The recommended way to get a working copy is the following:

 1. Set up a nginx virtual host to point to `htdocs/` directory and to include `configuration/nginx.conf`
-2. Create a database in MariaDB named "chez-emmy"
+2. Create a database in MariaDB named "lesartisansdelatransition"
 3. Configure database in `config/autoload/local.php` (see example ``config/autoload/local.php.dist``)
 4. Configure client in `client/assets/config/config.local.json` (see example ``client/assets/config/config.dist.json``)
 5. Finally, build the app: